 The three Nasonia species also differ in male courtship and female mate preferences.
 Using similar approaches to those above, we have introgressed loci affecting mate preferences between the species and are using these to investigate the genetic and behavioral underpinnings of mate choice and to test sexual selection theories.

 Genetic conflict is an inherent feature of sex determining systems.
 For example, conflicting selective pressures occur between cytoplasmically and chromosomally inherited genes, and between maternal effect and zygotic sex determining loci.
 We are combining theoretical and empirical approaches to investigate the genetic basis of sex determination and the role of genetic conflict in sex determination evolution.

-Please visit the research lab web site for more information.
+Please visit Dr. Werren's research lab site and Aura page on Computational Studies of Protein Interactions, Function, and Evolution for more information.

 - Wang, Xu, JH Werren & AG Clark 2015.
 Genetic and epigenetic architecture iof sex-biased expression in the jewel wasps Nasonia vitripennis and giraulti.
 PNAS 112: E3545-E3554.

 - Siebert, AL, D Wheeler, and JH Werren.
 2015.
 A new approach for investigating venom function applied to venom calreticulin in a parasitoid wasp.
 Toxicon (Special Issue of Genomic Approaches in Venom Research) (In Press).

 - Mrinalini, and JH Werren 2015.
 Parasitic wasps and their venoms.
 Handbook of Toxinology (Springer-Verlag) (In Press).